 An ERC scam has a greater probability of emanating from such an enterprise.
 To be sure, there are new businesses that are ethical and professional that help employers with the IRS.
 Nevertheless, many are conducting ERC tax credit scams, looking for unsuspecting employers.

 If a serious determination of eligibility, and a competent execution of an ERC claim, is what you want, better to opt for well-trained and seasoned tax professionals with a long track record of customer results and legal compliance with the IRS.
-The Lewis CPA firm has performed expert accounting and tax service for over 35 years and can help you avoid interest and penalties.
+The Lewis CPA firm has performed expert accounting and tax services for over 35 years and can help you avoid interest and penalties.

 #2: Confirm that the Company Provides You with Concrete Evidence of ERC Eligibility